vigneshwaran-chandrasekaran/react-native-notes-and-useful-tricks/README.md

 Go to your React-native Project -> Android

 Create a file local.properties

 Open the file

 paste your Android SDK path like below

 in Windows sdk.dir = C:\\Users\\USERNAME\\AppData\\Local\\Android\\sdk

 in macOS sdk.dir = /Users/USERNAME/Library/Android/sdk

 in linux sdk.dir = /home/USERNAME/Android/Sdk

 Replace USERNAME with your user name

 Now, Run the react-native run-android in your terminal.

-my system sample file is
+example in my system sample file is

-sdk.dir = /home/user2/Android/Sdk
+sdk.dir = /home/user5/Android/Sdk